mjkgarrow/typing-speed-terminal-app/readme.md

     <img src="./docs/example.gif" height=300>
 </p>

 This Python CLI program tests the user's typing speed with prompts from the user, random words online or famous quotes.
-If you score a good word-per-minute your name is added to the high-scores.
+After the game finishes you can save your score to a scores.txt file, which is ordered with the reigning champion at the top.

 ---